-The MOONSHINERS 13 Motorcycle Club is one of the oldest motorcycle clubs in existence.
-The club was established in 1934, near Compton, California, by a group of guys who were all about riding bikes and raising a little hell.
-The club has been mentioned in several books written about the early days of motorcycle clubs in Southern California.
+The Moonshiners Motorcycle Club was established as the Compton Moonshiners Motorcycle Club near Compton, California in 1934, by a group of guys who were all about racing, riding and raising a little hell.
+The Moonshiners MC was one of the many Southern California clubs made famous by their actions in 1947 at Hollister CA. The club has been mentioned in several books written about the earlier days of motorcycle clubs in Southern California.

 IN THE BEGINNING

-The MOONSHINERS 13 Motorcycle Club got its name from one of its founding members, Tennessee Floyd Williams, who was a second generation moonshiner in the hills of Tennessee.
-In the early 1930's, Tennessee Floyd rode his motorcycle to California to look for work.
-Unable to find stable employment, Tennessee Floyd went back to what he knew best, making moonshine.
-In the years that followed, Tennessee Floyd and a few select buddies used their bikes to run their shine all over Southern California.
-Club folklore has it the guys sharpened their riding skills running from the law on the dirt back roads.
-Then in 1934, Tennessee Floyd, Vegas Jack, George and Jon formed the MOONSHINERS 13 Motorcycle Club to race on dirt tracks in Southern California.
-Due to their refusal to join the AMA, they weren’t allowed to run in the AMA events and were labeled an outlaw motorcycle club.
-Some said the members were better bootleggers than motorcycle racers, but either way they managed to have a good time.
+The Moonshiners MC got its name from one of its founding members, Tennessee Floyd Bagshaw, who was a second generation moonshiner from the hills of Tennessee.
+During the height of Prohibition and worried the revenues were getting close to him, Tennessee Floyd left his past indiscretions behind and rode his motorcycle to Compton California to look for honest work.
+Unable to find decent work, it wasn't long until Tennessee Floyd went back to his old ways and what he knew best, making moonshine.
+In the years that followed, Tennessee Floyd and a few of his closest buddies used their bikes to run their shine all over Southern California.
+Club folklore has it the guys sharpened their riding and racing skills by running from the law on the dirt back roads.
+After Prohibition ended, the bootleggers, Tennessee Floyd Bagshaw, Vegas Jack Vegestri, Frank McClery, Kenny Hylander, George Manker and Jon Davis Jr. formed the Moonshiners MC to race on dirt tracks in Southern California for a little extra cash.
+Unlike many clubs of the times the Moonshiners MC refused to join AMA.
+Because of that refusal to conform, they weren’t allowed to race in the AMA events as Moonshiners and were labeled an "Outlaw" motorcycle club.
+However because of the AMA larger cash payouts a couple of the Moonshiners MC members simultaneously were members of an AMA motorcycle called the 13 Rebels MC only for AMA race purposes, then went back running as Moonshiners after the race.
+The "outlaw" spirit shined through with the Moonshiners, fighting the establishment at every turn.

 THE EARLY YEARS

-In the early 1940's, the MOONSHINERS 13 Motorcycle Club was known to hang out at the All American Bar in Los Angeles, California with the other Southern California motorcycle clubs of the time, including the Sinners, Pack Rats, Desert Donkeys, Gripsters, Jesters, Four Aces, Dust Makers, Dirt Diggers, Boozefighters, Yellow Jackets, P.O.B.O.B and the 13 Rebels.
-The MOONSHINERS 13 Motorcycle Club was one of the many motorcycle clubs which took part in the infamous 1947 biker invasion of Hollister.
-Unlike some of the motorcycle clubs that were blamed for the riot in Hollister, the MOONSHINERS 13 Motorcycle Club was able to evade the law and slipped out of town during the chaos.
+In the early 1940's, the Moonshiners MC was known to hang out at the All American Bar in Los Angeles, California with the other Southern California motorcycle clubs of the time, including the North Los Angeles MC, Road Runners, Glendale Strokers, Side Winders, Sinners, Pack Rats, Desert Donkeys, Gripsters, Jesters, Dust Makers, Dirt Diggers, Market Street Commandos, Satan's Sinners, Boozefighters, Yellow Jackets, Top Hatters, P.O.B.O.B and the 13 Rebels.
+The Moonshiners MC was one of the many motorcycle clubs made famous when it took part in the infamous 1947 biker invasion of Hollister and the 1948 biker invasion in Riverside.
+Unlike the Boozefighters Motorcycle Club who was blamed for the riots, the Moonshiners MC was able to evade the law and slipped out of both towns during the chaos.
+Much of these earlier clubs history is intertwined with each other, due to the racing events the clubs were involved in.
+The Moonshiners, 13 Rebels, Boozefighters and Market Street Commandos were a few of the clubs whose members simultaneously belonged to each other's clubs for racing purposes.

-Today's MOONSHINERS 13 Motorcycle Club keeps alive the traditions of the club's beginnings.
-They strive to continue the long history of Booze and Brotherhood.
-Many of the club members, like those who came before them, are current or former military members.
-The MOONSHINERS 13 Motorcycle Club is a proud supporter of the U.S. military and continues its efforts to support those who have sacrificed in service of their country.
+Many of the club members, like those who came before them, are current or former military members of the military.
+We are all proud supporter of the U.S. military and continues in the efforts to support those who have sacrificed in service of their country.